What is it?

 Hollywood is about relationships.
 During ScriptFest and the Great American PitchFest, deals are struck, partnerships are formed, and writing careers are launched.
-If you don’t know anyone in Hollywood, you certainly will by the end of the weekend.
-Attending this weekend is a life-changing event, and can be the single best thing you can do towards building your screenwriting career.
+If you don’t know anyone in Hollywood, you certainly will by the end of the event.
+Attending this life-changing event can be the single best thing you can do towards building your screenwriting career.

 Who Should Attend?

 Writers, Producers, Directors, and anyone with a project to pitch should not miss out on this event.
 Even if you do not have a show to pitch, it is an opportunity to introduce yourself or your company, and begin the important process of building professional relationships.
-If you want to learn how to write a script, pitch, or become a better writer, our classes are perfect for you.
+If you want to learn how to write a script, pitch, or become a better writer, this event is perfect for you.